Ravvioli/Ravvioli/README.md

 - ⚡ Your brain is a messy kludge of evolved heuristics, not a truth-seeking machine.
 If you want to get closer to reality, you have to fight your own wiring.
 - 🔍 I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
-- 💬 Talk to me about Games, Memes, Rationality, Medicine, Biological Determinism
+- 💬 Talk to me about Games, AI, Rationality, Medicine, Biology(esp.
+Evolution and Determinism)

 ### My skills include
 <p align="center">